World Cup 2022 - South Korea 2-1 Portugal: Hee-Chan Hwang's late winner sends Koreans through to last 16

 Man of the match: Diogo Dalot.

-There were stunning scenes on the pitch at the Education City Stadium as the South Korean players waited in a huddle on the pitch with a smartphone, witnessing the final knockings of the Uruguay game with Ghana, praying for no more goals.
+There were stunning scenes on the pitch at the Education City Stadium as the South Korean players waited in a huddle with a smartphone, witnessing the final knockings of the Uruguay game with Ghana, praying for no more goals.

 There were tears when the final whistle went in the game taking place simultaneously across Doha, sending the Korean players and fans delirious.
 Both they and Japan are into the round of 16, with South Korea now likely to face Brazil on Monday.